 - Have a picnic in the park at Discovery Green, Market Square Park, and more!

 - Bring drinks and a snack to get your skate on or watch the skateboarders at the Lee and Joe Jamail Skatepark.

 - Visit the Stingray Reef at Houston’s Downtown Aquarium, also included with CityPASS options.

 - Take a long nap during the day, then camp out at the George Observatory during a meteor shower.
-Or, just go for the day and check out their telescopes for stargazing.

 - Get lost in the Downtown Tunnels.
 Get some shopping done, have a quick lunch, and take photos while you’re there!

 - Check out the great free events in the Plaza at City Centre.
 The plaza has seating, green space, water features, and plenty of restaurants to grab a quick bite.